Vedant Singh

 Books

-The Stranger Albert Camus meursault gets cooked for not performing grief the way society expects. the sun made him do it is still the funniest defense ever
+meursault gets cooked for not performing grief the way society expects. "the sun made him do it" is still the funniest defense ever.

-The Trial Franz Kafka kafka wrote the most accurate depiction of dealing with any large institution. josef k would not survive the dmv
+kafka wrote the most accurate depiction of dealing with any large institution. josef k would not survive the DMV.

-Stoner John Williams nothing happens and yet everything happens. you finish it and just stare at the wall for 20 minutes
+nothing happens and yet everything happens. you finish it and just stare at the wall for 20 minutes.

-The Road Cormac McCarthy the “carrying the fire” line lives in my head rent free. mccarthy proves you don’t need adjectives to make someone cry
+the "carrying the fire" line lives in my head rent free. mccarthy proves you don't need adjectives to make someone cry.

-The Bell Jar Sylvia Plath plath makes you feel the walls closing in through perfectly normal sentences. the fig tree passage alone is worth it
+plath makes you feel the walls closing in through perfectly normal sentences. the fig-tree passage alone is worth it.

-Blood Meridian Cormac McCarthy i’m not sure i understood all of it and i’m not sure you’re supposed to. the judge is the scariest character in all of literature
+i'm not sure i understood all of it and i'm not sure you're supposed to. the judge is the scariest character in all of literature.

 Shows

-Succession you watch it for the plot and stay for the way these people weaponize dinner conversation. “you can’t do anything because you’re nothing” is peak writing
+you watch it for the plot and stay for the way these people weaponize dinner conversation. "you can't do anything because you're nothing" is peak writing.

-The Sopranos tony soprano is the reason every prestige show has a morally complex lead. also genuinely one of the funniest shows ever made
+tony soprano is the reason every prestige show has a morally complex lead. also genuinely one of the funniest shows ever made.

-The Office i’ve seen this show an embarrassing number of times. the jim and dwight dynamic carries civilization
+i've seen this show an embarrassing number of times. the jim-and-dwight dynamic carries civilization.

 Thoughts

-don’t remember heard it once and it never left. makes you pay attention to the ordinary
+Unknown heard it once and it never left. makes you pay attention to the ordinary.

-don’t remember everyone says it. still hasn’t been disproven
+Unknown everyone says it. still hasn't been disproven.

-don’t remember corny? maybe. but it got me through more late nights than i’d admit
+Unknown corny? maybe. but it got me through more late nights than i'd admit.